 - Visa security: A compliant employer files all required notifications with the Immigration Services Agency, supports your renewals on time, and protects your status.
 A non-compliant employer can cause your status to lapse.

-- Income and growth: Salary, allowances, overtime policy, and the path to higher pay differ enormously.
-The same SSW field can pay 30–40% more at a well-run company.
+- Income and growth: Salary, allowances, overtime policy, and the path to higher pay can differ significantly even within the same SSW field, depending on the employer, region, shift pattern, and overtime structure.

 - Work-life conditions: Hours, days off, accommodation quality, treatment by supervisors, and access to support staff — all of these decide whether your years in Japan are good ones.